Why AIP Diet Doesn’t Work With You?

 2- Avoid artificial sweeteners

-as they can interfere with the hormone balance in your body.
+Sweeteners can interfere with the hormone balance in your body.

 3- Exercise is a great way to reduce stress and improve your mood.

 Talk to your practitioner about how much exercise you should be doing and the best ways to achieve this.
 One study found that in addition to having a healthy diet, paying attention to your mental health is crucial.
-By following a healthy diet, exercising and taking care of your mental health, you can optimize your chances of success in the pursuit of a new body.
+By following a healthy diet, exercising, and taking care of your mental health, you can optimize your chances of success in the pursuit of a new body.
 If you are feeling overwhelmed by the prospect of weight loss, a physician or dietitian can help you strategize your approach.

-Is AIP the same as whole 30?
+Is AIP the same as the whole 30?

-No, AIP is not the same as whole 30.
+No, AIP is not the same as the whole 30.
 AIP is a modified version of the whole 30 diet that is specifically designed for people with autoimmune diseases.

 Check out Whole 30 List of Approved Foods.